 So past that six- to eight-week mark, then you actually start getting muscle hypertrophy and growth—and improved muscle memory as well.

 Now, that's not to say that you won't notice improvements before you hit the six- or eight-week mark.
 But this is very much a marathon, not a sprint.
 We want to lay down a good foundation and make sure that we establish good habits now so that we can take those habits into the future.

 Patients dealing with urge incontinency tend to notice improvements first, because it's a little easier to make those lifestyle changes, like drinking less coffee, and creating smaller, measurable goals, like increasing time between trips to the bathroom.
 UI patients might start to notice improvements within a couple of weeks.

 Stress incontinence usually takes a little longer before patients see those initial improvements.
-That said, I do try to work with patients on specific activities right away where they're leaking so they can start seeing results sooner rather than later.
+That said, we do try to work with patients on specific activities right away where they're leaking so they can start seeing results sooner rather than later.

-JEFFREY-THOMAS: If you're currently a GBU patient, talk to your GBU physician.
+GBU: If you're currently a GBU patient, talk to your GBU physician.
 He or she can easily make the referral.
-I also see patients outside of GBU, as long as they have a prescription for physical therapy from their PCP.
+We also see patients outside of GBU, as long as they have a prescription for physical therapy from their PCP.
 If you need assistance or have questions, don't hesitate to call our Care Centers.
 Our staff will happily assist you with navigating insurance and making sure you have any necessary paperwork.

 So reach out now and make an appointment.
 We look forward to working with you and getting you back to living a full life!